jonataneisermann0105/LDCMatlab/README.md

-# Lid-Driven Cavity (LDC) Laminar Flow Simulation
+# Square Lid-Driven Cavity Laminar Flow Simulation

 ## English

-This repository contains MATLAB code for the numerical simulation of incompressible laminar flow in a square lid-driven cavity (LDC) using the streamfunction-vorticity formulation.
+This repository contains MATLAB code for the numerical simulation of incompressible laminar flow in a square lid-driven cavity (SLDC) using the streamfunction-vorticity formulation.

 ### Features